KennaSecurity/All_Samples/postman/README.md

    1. For __repository__, All Samples
    1. For __branch__, master
 1. Click "Continue".
-1. Select the APIs you want, like `Kenna Platform API` and `Kenna Inference API`.
-Unselect `Kenna Security API` under Collections.
+1. Select the API files you want, like `Kenna Platform API` and `Kenna Inference API`.
 1. Click the orange "Import" button.

 You should be ready to go.